vuldin/trie/README.md

 But nodes in this library are word stems instead.
 Word stems are used in place of the actual words to enable matches on similarity and intent (ie. `jumps` is treated the same as `jump`)
 Common words are also removed from phrases, both when added and finding phrases in the trie dataset.

-This concept could be expanded upon to eventually be the basis for a search engine, but at the moment it is very much a WIP.
+This concept could be expanded upon to eventually be apart of a search tool.
+Phrases could be matched to the text a user enters, and these phrases could be recommended and/or used for autocomplete or typeahead.

 ## Usage